schneidp20/Cascade/readme.txt

-Place the following files in a folder of the following name.    arduino\libraries\cascade
+Place the following files in a folder of the following name.    arduino\libraries\CascadeLed

 examples will follow